 Bring almond milk to 85°C / 185°F or 93°C / 199°F if you want a speedier method – both work, but I prefer the results of the former.
 Once the milk reaches correct temperature, add the acid and stir gently to ensure distribute the acid evenly.
 Either rest (if you opted for the speedier method) or carry on simmering the milk for 20 minutes, maintaining it with the 79-88°C / 175°F-190°F temperature range.

-Rest for 10-15 minutes after taking off the heat then transfer the curds that separated from the milk into a ricotta mould or a muslin cloth lined sieve.
+Rest for 10-15 minutes after taking off the heat then, using a spoon, gently transfer the curds that separated from the milk into a ricotta mould or a muslin cloth lined sieve.
 Allow ricotta to set and for the excess moisture to drain away for at least 8 hours.